 Vietnamese Tropical Fruit (and how to eat it).

 The Mekong Delta provides many treats to a traveller: the abundance of river waters, the friendly people, the less-touristy cities, and the freshly grown tropical fruits.
 We decided to indulge in the latter.
-If you enjoy this article and want to learn more about Vietnam’s amazing food, we recommend checking out Vietnamenu: A Food Lover’s Travel Guide to Vietnam
+If you enjoy this article and want to learn more about Vietnam’s amazing food, I have a guide with over 75 dishes Food Lover’s Guide to Vietnam

 Want to travel Vietnam?
 We did it for $20/day!
 Check out our Budget Travel Guide to Vietnam